 Photos from the Fronts

-21st Century views courtesy of Mr. Alexey Suhanovsky of Arkhangel'sk, Russia
+21st Century views courtesy of Mr. Alexei Sukhanovski of Arkhangel'sk, Russia

-Mr. Suhanovsky has also written a poem about the departing Polar Bears which he has given permission to share.
+Mr. Sukhanovski has written a poem about the departing Polar Bears which he has given permission to share.

 It was originally written in Russian and he has also provided this English translation.